yaal-coop/canaille/CONTRIBUTING.rst

 13. Publish the Python package on production PyPI ``uv publish``;
 14. Tag the commit with ``git tag XX.YY.ZZ``;
 15. Push the release commit and the new tag on the repository with ``git push --tags``.
-16. Try to :ref:`pull and run the docker image of Canaille <development/contributing:Production Docker image>` and update the ``canaille.nix`` file if necessary.
+16. Build and publish the Docker image.